Which Financially Literacy Books Are Worth Your Time?

 FAQ: Is “stop buying lattes” useful advice?

-No. Small cuts cannot fix a crisis driven by high interest, fees, or income gaps.
-Skipping coffee will not solve debt math that does not work.
+No. Small spending cuts do not fix a crisis driven by high interest, fees, or income gaps.
+Skipping coffee will not solve impossible math.
+Focus on big levers like automation, lowering interest, correcting credit errors, and using legal protections when needed.

 FAQ: Should I avoid bankruptcy at all costs?